 TexturePacker Content Protection

-Learn how to protect your sprites from getting ripped out of your applications.
+Learn how to protect your sprites

+With TexturePacker's Content Protection feature, you can encrypt your sprite sheets to prevent them from being stolen.
 Your app or game will still be able to decrypt the data, but somebody else is going to have a hard time getting it done.

-Designing the encryption, we had the following goals in mind:
+When designing the encryption, we had the following goals in mind:

 • Memory consumption The runtime requires 4kB while decrypting the spritesheets.
 The file sizes stay the same.